bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 [Audience]: 00:37:49

 I guess as a follow-up to that, it seems to me that just like running your own node gives you a certain amount of privacy, right, in what you're doing, If you're doing that, then you could probably do this as well, not only for yourself, but as a service to the broader community.
-If it was, say, plug here, start9 service that one click and it's running and you can expose it to the Internet such that other people could leverage it, then I guess your own alternative or altruistic motive benefits the community.
+If it was, say, plug here, Start9 service that one click and it's running and you can expose it to the Internet such that other people could leverage it, then I guess your own altruistic motive benefits the community.
 So that's pretty then pretty good deal then for you.

 Brandon Lucas: 00:38:33